Alternative Text: Tips and Best Practices

 Why Alt Text is Important

-Alternative text, or alt text, is a textual substitute for images in web pages and digital documents.
-Alt text serves several purposes:
+Alternative text, sometimes called an image description, is a textual substitute for images in web pages and digital documents.
+Alternative text serves several purposes:

 1. It conveys the function and purpose of the image to users who depend on screen readers.
 An image without alternative text doesn’t exist for a visually-impaired user.